ok7uz/social-media/README.md

 ### Extra

-- [ ] Creating custom integer ID fields for all models
+- [x] Creating base model with start ID
 - [ ] Checking that the user is the author during PUT and DELETE